binodnepali/next-with-tailwindcss-example-template/README.md

 [![Commitizen friendly](https://img.shields.io/badge/commitizen-friendly-brightgreen.svg)](http://commitizen.github.io/cz-cli/)

 This template was scaffolded from [nextjs-with-typescript-example-template](https://github.com/binodnepali/nextjs-with-typescript-example-template).
-And this template adds [tailwindcss](https://tailwindcss.com/) so that you can  start a new project using [Next.js](https://nextjs.org/) and [tailwindcss](https://tailwindcss.com/).
+And this template adds [tailwindcss](https://tailwindcss.com/) so that you can  start a new project using [Nextjs 13](https://nextjs.org/) and [tailwindcss](https://tailwindcss.com/).

 ## Why this template